Chemistry at Bradford

 Industry Standard Facilities

 We have a range of teaching and research laboratories across City Campus.
-Centered in and around the Centre for Chemical and Structural Analysis (Analytical Centre) in the Norcroft Building, we are proud to be the hub of analytical science at the University of Bradford.
+Centred in and around the Centre for Chemical and Structural Analysis (Analytical Centre) in the Norcroft Building, we are proud to be the hub of analytical science at the University of Bradford.

 Students will make use of these facilities during their studies, following practical chemistry training in the undergraduate teaching laboratories.
 Our teaching labs are fully equipped with fume hoods, rotary evaporators, chromatography, spectrometry and synthesis equipment to provide complete training as a practical modern chemist.